Embed the application journey

 • Android: use a WebViewClient to handle navigation inside the WebView.

-If you customise shouldOverrideUrlLoading, ensure navigations for the YouLend SDK URLs stay in the WebView rather than being redirected to the system browser.
+If you customise shouldOverrideUrlLoading, ensure navigations for the YouLend Embedded Component Package URLs stay in the WebView rather than being redirected to the system browser.

-• iOS: if using WKNavigationDelegate / WKUIDelegate, allow navigations for the YouLend SDK URLs to continue in the same WKWebView (for example, return .allow for those requests).
+• iOS: if using WKNavigationDelegate / WKUIDelegate, allow navigations for the YouLend Embedded Component Package URLs to continue in the same WKWebView (for example, return .allow for those requests).

 For links that open new windows (e.g. target="_blank" / window.open), load the requested URL into the existing WKWebView instead of creating a separate one or handing off to Safari.